OpenMS/autowrap/README.md

           ext_modules=[ext]
          )

+To get some insight how autowrap works, you can inspect files `py_int_holder.pyx` and `py_int_holder.cpp`.

 Building the Python extension module now is done by running

     $ python setup.py build_ext --inplace

-This module can be used as follows
+This module can now be used as follows

     >>> import py_int_holder
     >>> ih = py_int_holder.IntHolder(42)